 Understanding and regularly checking your skin will help you spot any changes or new developments.
-This will help you catch any skin cancer early and receive the treatment you need quickly.
+This will help you catch any skin cancer early, remove your moles and receiving any further treatment you need.

 Almost everyone has moles and it can sometimes be difficult to know whether a mole has changed or whether a mark on your skin is new.
 This is a particular problem for skin sites that are hard to keep an eye on, such as your back.

 At Everything Skin Clinic™, we provide a state of the art computer-assisted mole mapping service for complete peace of mind!
 This is particularly useful for people who are known to have an increased risk of the development of malignant melanoma.